The Agile Data (AD) Method

 • Enables you to modify work products in parallel and then merge the work.

-• Makes it easier to identify the source of defects injected due to the change history maintained about assets.
+• The change history maintained for assets makes it easier to identify the source of injected defects.

 • Requires database developers to be trained in CM-related skills.